mlabs-haskell/doc-drive-cardano-components/docs/examples/eras.md

                -> Ledger.TxOut ledgerera
 ```

 Let's say we have built a `TxOut` for the `AlonzoEra`.
-Then, given the equivalence constraint between `ShelleyLedgerEra AlonzoEra` and `ledgerera`, the resulting `Ledger.TxOut` through pattern matching will also be in the Alonzo era:
+Then, given the equivalence constraint between `ShelleyLedgerEra AlonzoEra` and `ledgerera`, the resulting `Ledger.TxOut` will, through pattern matching, also be in the Alonzo era:

 ```haskell
 toShelleyTxOut _ (TxOut addr (TxOutValue MultiAssetInAlonzoEra value) txoutdata _) =
     AlonzoTxOut (toShelleyAddr addr) (toMaryValue value) (toAlonzoTxOutDataHash txoutdata)
 ```

-The `Ledger.TxOut` type is defined in the `EraTxOut` class in [Cardano.Ledger.Core](https://github.com/input-output-hk/cardano-ledger/blob/master/libs/cardano-ledger-core/src/Cardano/Ledger/Core.hs) and the class instance for the Alonzo era, the `AlonzoTxOut` data constructor, in [Cardano.Ledger.Alonzo.TxOut](https://github.com/input-output-hk/cardano-ledger/blob/master/eras/alonzo/impl/src/Cardano/Ledger/Alonzo/TxOut.hs)
+The `Ledger.TxOut` type is defined in the `EraTxOut` class in [Cardano.Ledger.Core](https://github.com/input-output-hk/cardano-ledger/blob/master/libs/cardano-ledger-core/src/Cardano/Ledger/Core.hs) and the class instance for the Alonzo era, the `AlonzoTxOut` data constructor, in [Cardano.Ledger.Alonzo.TxOut](https://github.com/input-output-hk/cardano-ledger/blob/master/eras/alonzo/impl/src/Cardano/Ledger/Alonzo/TxOut.hs).

 ## Shelley-based eras

 As seen above with `ShelleyLedgerEra`, the cardano-api makes a strong distinction between Byron (the first era) and Shelley (the other five eras starting with the Shelley era).
-The reason for this, as explained in `Cardano.Ledger.Eras`, is that the latter are all eras that are based on Shelley with only minor differences, so it is useful to be able to treat the Shelley-based eras in a mostly-uniform way.
+The reason for this, as explained in `Cardano.Ledger.Eras`, is that the latter are all eras based on Shelley with only minor differences, so it is useful to be able to treat the Shelley-based eras in a mostly-uniform way.

 Take for example `validateTxBodyContent` from Cardano.Api.TxBody.
-As the `TxBodyContent` of a Byron transaction is very simple and doesn't need validation (see how to generate a Byron transaction with [txSpendUTxOByronPBFT](https://github.com/input-output-hk/cardano-node/blob/74dc39653653ef41fdf437dabedd580e647db67c/cardano-cli/src/Cardano/CLI/Byron/Tx.hs#L186), this function only accepts transaction body contents from the Shelley era and later.
+As the `TxBodyContent` of a Byron transaction is very simple and doesn't need validation (see how to generate a Byron transaction with [txSpendUTxOByronPBFT](https://github.com/input-output-hk/cardano-node/blob/master/cardano-cli/src/Cardano/CLI/Byron/Tx.hs#L186)), this function only accepts transaction body contents from the Shelley era and later.

 ```haskell
 validateTxBodyContent